An Advisory Board can be a great way to engage key supporters with relevant professional skills, life experiences, and networks.

 Members of nonprofit Advisory Boards can contribute to fundraising in many ways.

 - Ask their networks to financially support the organization.

-- Serve as chair of a fundraising campaign or of the annual gala.
+- Serve as chair of a fundraising campaign or the annual gala.

-- Connecting the organization with their company’s foundation or community relations program, which often cannot be accessed without a person. connected to the corporation making the ask.
+- Connect the organization with their company’s foundation or community relations program, which often need an inside person to get the gift.

 - Plan a fundraising event, such as a golf tournament.

 - Host an intimate dinner party at their home and ask their friends to give.

 - Connect the organization with leaders of other organizations to create partnerships.